bokeh/bokeh/docs/bokeh/source/docs/user_guide/server/app.rst

 ''''''''''''''''''''''''''''''''

 Normally Bokeh session callbacks recursively lock the document until all future work they initiate is completed.
-However, you may want to drive blocking computations from callbacks using Tornado's ``ThreadPoolExecutor`` in an asynchronous callback.
+However, you may want a long-running callback not to prevent other callbacks in the same session from executing.
 This requires that you use the :func:`~bokeh.document.without_document_lock` decorator to suppress the normal locking behavior.

+Synchronous unlocked callbacks run in a worker thread.
+Asynchronous unlocked callbacks run on the event loop; delegate any blocking work they perform to an executor as in the following example.

 As with the thread example above, **all actions that update document state must go through a next tick callback**.